BEASTLY SNOW ALL DAY

-At 12 we went over to the ski school with Ma to find a private teacher and finally found Sep.
-He's brown, wrinkley and terribly nice.
-We went to the nursery slope and began on parallel turns!
-And I learnt masses, so did Chump.
+At 12 we went over to the ski school with Ma to find a private teacher and found Sep.
+He's brown, wrinkly and terribly nice.
+We went to the nursery slope and began on parallel turns.
+I learnt masses, so did Chump.
 The secret is to do a little "zoop" before you turn.
 Sep's voice is hilarious, shrieky and squeaky!
-He is so nice.
-Got back at 5 past 1 (had to dry my fringe, it was sopping) so missed Dutronc at lunch; he goes to classes at about 1.30.
-When the dining room was empty, Chump sneaked a look at their serviette holders - their name is Zach!
+Got back at 5 past 1.
+I had to dry my fringe as it was sopping, so I missed Dutronc at lunch; he goes to classes at 1.30.
+When the dining room was empty, Chump sneaked a look at their serviette holders.
+Their name is Zach.

-Pa, Ma and me went to the Schledelkopf in the afternoon - pretty mad of us, I came back sopping.
-In the evening we played Cluedo; it was the most fab game, which Susie won.
-Dutronc was sitting at the table by the fireplace and kept on looking.
-I like him awfully but I don't think I'd actually like to meet him - what if he turned into a Peter-Jan disaster and started wanting to kiss me?
+Pa, Ma and me went to the Schledelkopf in the afternoon - pretty mad of us.
+I came back sopping.
+In the evening we all played Cluedo; it was the most fab game because Dutronc was sitting at the table by the fireplace and kept on looking.
+I like him awfully but I don't think I'd actually like to meet him.
+What if he turned into a Peter-Jan disaster and started wanting to kiss me?

 Later changed into my green corduroy skirt and white jumper.
 He was sitting at the bar with his father.
 He looked as I went past, and again when we went into dinner.

-He's got such super legs - so long and so thin.
-They left years before us, as usual, and sat in a dark little corner at the other end of the sitting room so I couldn't see him at all.
+He's got such super legs, so long and so thin.
+They left years before us, and sat in a dark little corner at the other end of the sitting room.
+I couldn't see him at all.